Frequently Asked Questions regarding the HIV Testing Law

-The requirement for the offering of testing applies to persons receiving inpatient or emergency department services at hospitals and persons receiving primary care services through hospital outpatient clinics, diagnostic and treatment centers, and persons receiving primary care services from physicians, physician assistants, nurse practitioners and midwives regardless of setting.
-Exceptions to this requirement are detailed in the response to Question 5.
+The requirement for the offering of testing applies to persons receiving inpatient or emergency department services at hospitals, persons receiving primary care services through hospital outpatient clinics, diagnostic and treatment centers, and persons receiving primary care services from physicians, physician assistants, nurse practitioners and midwives regardless of setting.
+Exceptions to this requirement are detailed in the response to Q. 5.
 Practitioners who see their patients on a regular basis may consider incorporation of the offer of HIV testing as part of routine physical exams and well child visits to meet the requirement.

 5. What are the exceptions to the mandatory offer of HIV testing in the hospital, diagnostic and treatment center, and primary care settings noted in the law?